 Fulton’s K Analysis

 We investigated tegu body condition, and how selected variables influenced the variation of body condition.
 Although the slope assumption of Fulton's index was violated (slope = 3.0), the slope values for each size group were close to 3.0, and overlapped with this value for hatchlings and early juveniles (slope = 3.04 ± 0.04), and large adults (slope = 2.96 ± 0.09).
 Large juvenile and reproductive adult tegus did not overlap with 3.0 but were very close with a slope of 3.08 ± 0.03.
-The mean SVL of these groups is not the same which can also lead to size biasing of Fulton’s K Other statistical assumptions including normality and homoscedasticity were also violated.
+The mean SVL of these groups is not the same which can also lead to size biasing of Fulton’s K, Other statistical assumptions including normality and homoscedasticity were also violated.
 Future research focusing on the effects of these violations on comparisons should be done to understand how flexible those could be.

 Body condition was similar between male and female tegus across all groups, likely due to Fulton’s Index being calculated using mass and length which were not significantly different between male and female tegus (Table 3).
-Females were seen to have larger fat mass and higher percentages of fat than males, which likely reflects reproductive requirements and the importance of fat reserves for egg production.
-Lower levels of fat observed in male tegus may indicate a contribution of other tissues (e.g. muscle) to male body condition.
-Tegus were of highest body condition just before brumation and also had highest fat mass and percent fat during this period of time as well.
-Fat mass, percent fat, and body condition were highest just before tegu brumation (September and October captures), except for in large adult tegus where body condition was equivalent to tegus captured just after emergence in February.
-For hatchlings and early juveniles fat mass, percent fat, and body condition were lowest in June when new hatchlings were just emerging from nests, and in late juveniles, reproductive adults, and large adults these metrics were lowest in May-June during peak reproductive activity.
+Females were seen to have larger fat mass and higher percentages of fat than males, which likely reflects reproductive requirements and the importance of fat reserves for egg production (Meshaka et al. 2019).
+Lower levels of fat observed in male tegus may indicate a contribution of other tissues (e.g. muscle) to male body condition (Price 2017, Souza et al. 2004).
+Tegus were of highest body condition just before brumation and had highest fat mass and percent fat during this period of time as well.
+Fat mass, percent fat, and body condition were highest just before tegu brumation (September and October captures) (see Meshaka et al. 2019), except for in large adult tegus where body condition was equivalent to tegus captured just after emergence in February.
+For hatchlings and early juveniles fat mass, percent fat, and body condition were lowest in June when new hatchlings were just emerging from nests, and in late juveniles, reproductive adults, and large adults these metrics were lowest in May-June during peak reproductive activity (Meshaka et al. 2019).

 Currylow et al. (2021) demonstrated that tegus with higher body condition brumated sooner, for longer periods of time, and maintained higher fat store than tegus with lower body condition scores in South Florida.
 Similarly, Fitzgerald et al. (1999) reported that larger individuals disappeared from trap arrays during cooler months, meanwhile smaller individuals remained active during those months across the native range.
 This appears similar to our findings, with large adult tegus disappearing from traps after September and maintaining higher percentages of fat stores than smaller tegus (Figure 3).
 Brumation length was similar amongst size classes, except for hatchling and early juvenile tegus which remain in brumation for approximately one month longer than larger tegus.
 Lizard body size has previously been linked to activity patterns and habitat selection (Asplund 1974, Fitzgerald et al. 1999).
 In their native range tegu activity is influenced by seasonal changes in temperature, a characteristic that is not as strong in South Florida.
 It is possible that time of brumation is related to photoperiod or metabolic capabilities, rather than temperature.
 Identifying trends in behavior and activity can assist in targeting reproductively active individuals for removal.